TheRenegadeCoder/sample-programs-website/projects/longest-palindrome-substring/_posts/2020-10-3-c-plus-plus.md

 Given a string, we need to find the smallest substring inside the main string which is a palindrome.

 ## How to Implement the Solution
-We will implement the solution using the best method which has
+We will implement the solution using Method 3.
+The idea is to generate all even length and odd length palindromes and keep track of the longest palindrome seen so far.
 * Time Complexity: O ( n^2 )
 * Auxiliary Space: O ( 1 )